A-C-3-E/A-C-3-E/README.md

 - 👋 Hi, I’m @A-C-3-E
 - 👀 I’m interested in Networking and network automation more specifically Juniper implementations with my current projects using Python.
 - 🌱 I’m currently learning Juniper's JNCIS and in-between a bit of python.
-- 💞️ I’m looking to collaborate on Networking projects ans automation projects.
+- 💞️ I’m looking to collaborate on Networking projects and automation projects.
 - 📫 How to reach me: Here!

 <!---